 There is an obvious power imbalance between 'relevant persons' and gas and oil mining companies, which have access to vast resources, both financial and otherwise.
-Additionally proponents have an interest in consultation occurring quickly, quietly and with few questions.
+Additionally proponents have an interest in consultation occurring quickly, and quietly.

 This imbalance of power makes it particularly important that NOPSEMA has included a requirement in the Guideline to work with each relevant person to ensure that the consultation process is adapted to the nature of the relevant person and their interests and we commend that requirement.
-NOPSEMA should ensure that in assessing the consultation process, it has regard to whether the process for consultation was agreed through a genuine co-design process, including whether that process was undertaken in accordance with cultural protocol and in a sensitive and appropriate manner, where consulting with First Nations people about their Sea Country or communities.
+NOPSEMA should ensure that in assessing the consultation process, it has regard to whether the process for consultation was agreed through a genuine co-design process, including whether that process was undertaken in accordance with cultural protocol and in a sensitive and appropriate manner, where consulting with First Nations people or communities.

-Relevant persons may require resources to be made available by the proponent to meaningfully participate in the consultation, which may be financial, access to expertise or data presented in an appropriate way.
-Further, relevant persons must be entitled to multiple rounds of discussions within the consultation process, be that face to face, online or in other forms.
-Where a period of time is imposed on the consultation process, it should be readily extended, as necessary, to ensure that relevant persons have as long as they need to fully participate in the process.
+Relevant persons may require resources to be made available by the proponent to meaningfully participate in the consultation, which may be financial, access to expertise or data, by way of example.
+Further, relevant persons must be entitled to multiple rounds of discussions within the consultation process, be that face to face, online or in other forms and where a period of time is imposed on the consultation process, it should be readily extended, as necessary, to ensure that relevant persons have as long as they need to fully participate in the process.